Curriculum Intent

 Key vocabulary

-Binary, denary, hexadecimal, overflow, amplitude, resolution, file size, analogue, digital, sample rate, sample frequence, pixel, colour depth, bit depth, compression, lossy, lossless
+Binary, denary, hexadecimal, overflow, amplitude, resolution, file size, analogue, digital, sample rate, sample frequency, pixel, colour depth, bit depth, compression, lossy, lossless

 Assessment